Humza Yousaf’s mother-in-law is in despair at Gaza situation, says MP

 The Dundee West MP said: “Members of her family were hit yesterday by a rocket from a drone, and Nadia’s mother was saying her final goodbyes this morning, adding, ‘last night was the end for me, better if my heart stops and then I will be at peace, I can’t take another night’.

-“With miliary action intensifying and the death toll rapidly rising, the Prime Minister’s first responsibility must be to bring British citizens home.”
+“With military action intensifying and the death toll rapidly rising, the Prime Minister’s first responsibility must be to bring British citizens home.”

 Mr Law asked the Prime Minister to give his assurances “every single step is being taken” to open the Rafah border crossing in the south of the Gaza Strip.